-During high duty-cycle (low-dropout) conditions, inductor current ripple increases when the BOOT capacitor is being recharged which results in an increase in output voltage ripple.
-Increased ripple occurs when the off time required to recharge the BOOT capacitor is longer than the high-side off time associated with cycle-by-cycle PWM control.
+During high duty-cycle (low dropout) conditions, the inductor current ripple increases when the BOOT capacitor recharges resulting in an increase in output voltage ripple.
+Increased ripple occurs when the off-time required to recharge the BOOT capacitor is longer than the high-side off-time associated with cycle-by-cycle PWM control.

-At heavy loads, the minimum input voltage must be increased to ensure a monotonic startup.
-Equation 1 calculates the minimum input voltage for this condition.
+At heavy loads, the minimum input voltage must increase to ensure a monotonic start-up.
+Use Equation 1 to calculate the minimum input voltage for this condition.